SchweizerischeBundesbahnen/scion-workbench/resources/site/workbench-application-platform.md

 The platform provides the mechanics for client-side web application integration.
 Any web application can be integrated.
 If the site does not interact with the platform, there is no need for adaptation.
 For a deeper integration, the platform provides a framework-agnostic guest API.

+A micro frontend architecture should only be implemented if absolutely required.
+For instance, if the application is developed by different teams, having independent lifecycle or using different web stacks.
+With micro frontends in place, there come some restrictions and limitations which you should be aware of.
+See core concepts for more information.
+For small applications, a micro frontend architecture is most probably overkill, and you should consider using standalone SCION Workbench instead.

 ***

 - [**Getting started**][link-getting-started]\